bitmark-standard/bitmark-parser-ts/README.md

 Example HTML is the bundle-test.html, and the example main is main.ts.
 At the root of the package, do

     $ npm run build-bundle

+This command will build the html, js bunlde and map in the /dist directory.

 You need to tweak dist/bundle-test.html -- the default src specification is `src="/main.aa9d12ad.js"`.
 You will need to copy dist/* to your local apache www directory.
-But you will have to tweak this src if you are copying the files to a different directory.
+But you will have to tweak this src value (location of the file) if you are copying the files to a different directory.
 For me the js files reside in the same direcory as the html, I just add '.' like this `src="./main.aa9d12ad.js"`.
 Below is a generated bundle-test.html.
 ```
 <!doctype html><!--[if lt IE 7]>      <html class="no-js lt-ie9 lt-ie8 lt-ie7" lang=""> <![endif]--><!--[if IE 7]>         <html class="no-js lt-ie9 lt-ie8" lang=""> <![endif]--><!--[if IE 8]>         <html class="no-js lt-ie9" lang=""> <![endif]--><!--[if gt IE 8]><!--><html class="no-js"><head><meta charset="utf-8"><meta http-equiv="X-UA-Compatible" content="IE=edge,chrome=1"><title></title><meta name="description" content=""><meta name="viewport" content="width=device-width, initial-scale=1"><script src="./main.aa9d12ad.js" crossorigin></script></head><body> </body></html>
 ```